-If you’ve been drooling and sighing over those Pinterest pictures of Million Dollar Spaghetti you’re in luck – because I’ve made adapted it for low carb.
+If you’ve been drooling and sighing over those Pinterest pictures of Million Dollar Spaghetti you’re in luck.
+I’ve made adapted it to be low carb !
 All of the gooey cheesy goodness, all of the rich meat sauce, all of the delicious satisfaction but only 6 net carbs per generous serving.
-It’s easy to make, budget friendly, and it freezes relatively well so you can make it once and have leftovers another time.
+It’s easy to make, budget friendly, and it freezes relatively well so you can make it once and have leftovers another day.
 Spiralized zucchini stands in for the pasta in this recipe but look for variations in the recipe notes below.

-For this recipe you’ll need: zucchini, butter, Mozzarella cheese, cream cheese, whole milk ricotta, ground beef, marinara (look for lowest carb version I used Bertolli with 8 carbs per 1/2 cup)
+For this recipe you’ll need: zucchini, butter, Mozzarella cheese, cream cheese, whole milk ricotta, ground beef, and marinara sauce (look for lowest carb version, I used Bertolli with 8 carbs per 1/2 cup)

 I don’t know about you but I spend a good amount of my non-existent free time drooling over food images on Pinterest.
-Sadly, the images that look the best to me are almost NEVER low carb.
+Sadly, the pins that look the best to me are almost NEVER low carb.
 So, I save them to a secret board to try to recreate them with low carb ingredients.
 Sometimes it works beautifully and sometimes I end up with a mess.
-Luckily this time I ended up with a yummy low carb version of million dollar spaghetti made with zoodles.
+Luckily this time I ended up with a yummy low carb version of million dollar spaghetti made with zoodles which is a zucchini noodle.

 I was worried that the zucchini noodles would get too mushy so I just blanched them for a minute in boiling water then plunged them into ice water to stop the cooking.
 It worked well.
 Next time I am going to try making the casserole without cooking the zoodles in any way to see if the oven gets them done enough.

-This dish is absolutely perfect as is but here are some variations that are good – plus just some tips you’ll want to know.
+This main dish recipe is absolutely perfect as is but here are some variations that are good to try.
+I also included some tips you’ll want to know when making this million dollar spaghetti casserole.
 As always, when using the variations remember to change the nutrition information and always watch for extra carbs.
+Especially if you are full keto and want to eliminate as many as possible.

 - Add slices of pepperoni on top of the cheese layer.

-- Stir in some Gorgonzola to the cheese sauce.
+- Stir in some Gorgonzola cheese to the cheese sauce.

-- Use another firm vegetable instead of zucchini for spiralizing – Turnip?
-Jicima?
-Broccoli stems?
+- Use another firm vegetable instead of zucchini for spiralizing – Turnip, Jicama, Broccoli stems, and of course low carb spaghetti squash.

 - Steamed cauliflower can be used in place of the zoodles.

-This casserole was so easy to make but there are a couple of things that made it even better.
+This million dollar spaghetti casserole was so easy to make but there are a couple of things that made it even better.

 - The zucchini releases a lot of water during baking.
-To counteract this if you have time salt the zoodles and let them sit in a colander to drain for an hour.
+To counteract this, if you have time, salt the zoodles and let them sit in a colander to drain for an hour.
 Rinse the salt off well before using.
+The salt sucks the moisture out of the zucchini noodles.

 - Pat the zucchini dry with paper towels before adding to the casserole pan.